-We discussed Determine Why You want to Travel, What you Want/Need Out of Travel Nursing and Where and When Are You Willing to Go.
+We discussed Determine Why You Want to Travel, What You Will Get Out of Travel Nursing, and Where You Are Willing to Go.
 Go through your notes and determine which items you simply cannot live without.

 Highlight or circle your DEAL-BREAKERS so they are easily identifiable.
 You will want to refer back to these during your early travel nurse contract negotiation discussions with your agency/recruiter.

 Re-visit your list frequently and re-evaluate if those items are truly deal-breakers.
 What may seem of utmost importance right now may change.